flutter/website/src/get-started/install/help.md

 Manager](/assets/images/docs/get-started/install_android_tools.png)

-If you're not using Android Studio, you can download tools using the [sdkmanager][sdkmanager] command-line tool.
+If you're not using Android Studio, you can download the tools using the
+[sdkmanager][] command-line tool.

 ## Other problems